main-salman/greenspace-detection-app/README.md

-# 🌱 Greenspace Detection Web App
+# 🌱 Greenspace Detection App

-A Next.js web application for analyzing satellite imagery to detect and visualize vegetation in cities worldwide using NDVI (Normalized Difference Vegetation Index) analysis.
+A professional desktop application for analyzing satellite imagery to detect and visualize vegetation in cities worldwide using NDVI (Normalized Difference Vegetation Index) analysis.

 ## Features